vaxherra/DeepRL-Navigation/README.md

 2. Follow the instructions in [this repository](https://github.com/openai/gym) to perform a minimal install of OpenAI gym.
 	- Install the **box2d** environment group by following the instructions [here](https://github.com/openai/gym#box2d).

-3. Bavigate to the `python/` folder.
+3. Navigate to the `python/` folder.
 Then, install several dependencies.
 ```bash
 pip -q install ./python
 ```